 Regulations require "a description of any reasonably foreseeable risks or discomforts to the subject." - 45 CFR 46.116

 When appropriate, regulations also require "a statement that the particular treatment or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant) which are currently unforeseeable." - 45 CFR 46.116

 Research participants need to be informed of the risks associated with genomics research, including of course risks related to projects in which large amounts of genomic data and health information may be collected, stored, and broadly shared with other investigators.
 Discussing the likelihood of the risks in the context of the particular study, as well as their potential severity, may help research participants better understand the nature of the various risks.
 However, it is also important that researchers not overstate the risks when there is little or no evidence that they actually occur or cause harm.
 Researchers should describe the measures they are taking to reduce risks and the protections from risk that are in place.
 Discussion of risks should be balanced with discussion of the potential benefits of research participation, which are described in the sectionPotential benefits.

 Potential risks may arise from:

-Physical exposures during the course of the study, such as collecting blood or other tissues samples, or in clinical trials guided by genetic information, additional risks associated with interventions that are different from standard of care.
+Physical exposures during the course of the study, such as collecting blood or other tissue samples.
+In clinical trials guided by genetic information, additional risks could arise from interventions that are different from standard of care.
 Physical risks are minimal for most genomics research.